Temozolomide is a type of chemotherapy. It is also known as Temodal.

 You should take the right dose, not more or less.

-You might have temozolomide with radiotherapy or on its own.
+You might have temozolomide on its own or with radiotherapy.

 Temozolomide with radiotherapy

-You usually take temozolomide once a day for between 6 to 7 weeks.
+You usually take temozolomide once a day for 6 weeks.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.